PedroMartelleto/AIPlayground/README.md

 # aiplayground

-An online environment for playing with different reinforcement learning algorithms.
+An online environment for playing around with different reinforcement learning algorithms.
-You can play with a deployed version here: https://aiplayground.web.app.
+You can try a deployed version here: https://aiplayground.web.app.

 ## Getting Started